-A semi-finalist for the most recent Billie Burke Ziegfeld Award for female composer-lyricists (2017), Madeline received her education in composition at Vanderbilt University’s Blair School of Music, New York University’s Tisch School of the Arts Musical Theatre Writing Program, and the Royal Academy of Music in London.
+A semi-finalist for the Billie Burke Ziegfeld Award for female composer-lyricists (2018 and 2017), Madeline received her education in composition at Vanderbilt University’s Blair School of Music, New York University’s Tisch School of the Arts Musical Theatre Writing Program, and the Royal Academy of Music in London.
 She was selected to participate in the 2014 New Dramatists Composer-Librettist Studio and in the 2014 and 2015 Johnny Mercer Foundation Songwriters Project.
 Madeline is a member of the music department for the Broadway musical HAMILTON.

-A passionate advocate for arts education, social action, and service, Madeline volunteers with Central Synagogue's homeless community services and Robin Hood, New York’s largest poverty-fighting organization.
+A passionate advocate for arts education, social action, and service, Madeline volunteers with Central Synagogue's homeless community services and their Mentors Matter program.
 Additionally, Madeline mentors two students at her alma mater, Vanderbilt University, and serves on the Alumni Board of the Ingram Scholarship Program.
 In 2018, Madeline created and funds the Blair School of Music Excellence in Citizenship & Character Award, an annual award given in memory of her father to a student who demonstrates outstanding character and musicianship.
 When not writing music, Madeline enjoys volunteering, reading, and walking in Central Park.